Starting Sequence and Batch File Use for ProSim737 Avionics Suite

 In the examples, the Taskkill command has been used to close the programs.
 Taskkill will cause the program to terminate gracefully, asking for confirmation if there are unsaved changes.

 To forcefully kill a process, add the /F option to the command line.
-Be careful with the /F option as it will terminate all matching processes without confirmation.
+Be careful with the /F option as it will terminate all matching processes without confirmation (it does not gracefully close a program).

 An example using the /F command is: Taskkill /F /IM ProSimAudio.exe.